Britain's Liberty Steel firms up offer for Thyssenkrupp steel unit

-FRANKFURT (Reuters) - Britain’s Liberty Steel, Europe’s fourth-largest steelmaker, on Monday said it has submitted an updated offer for the steel division of Germany’s Thyssenkrupp.
+FRANKFURT/DUESSELDORF (Reuters) - Britain’s Liberty Steel, Europe’s fourth-largest steelmaker, said on Monday it had submitted an updated offer for German conglomerate Thyssenkrupp’s steel division.

 “This is an important step for Liberty demonstrating our binding commitment to the combination of the two businesses,” Liberty Steel said in a statement, without disclosing any details of the offer.